TebogoSeopa20/wits-study-buddy/README.md

 ### git commit -m "commit message"
 ### git push origin name-of-new-branch

+### Add  the name of the buildings to get your trajectory when viewing the map

 ## How to run the App locally
 ### npm start